foriver4725/BetterLogging/README.md

 BETTER_LOGGING
 ```

-If this symbol is not defined, the library’s assembly will remain disabled and none of the logging APIs will be included
-in the build.

-This library’s assembly is **editor-only**, meaning it is always excluded from build data regardless of whether the
-scripting define symbol is set.
+The availability of this library’s functionality depends solely on whether the scripting define symbol is set.
-In other words, the logging functionality is only available within the Unity Editor and will never be included in player
+For example, by using the **Build Profiles** feature introduced in Unity 6 or later, you can define this symbol only for
+the **Debug** build.
+This allows you to completely exclude the logging functionality from **Release** builds while keeping it active in
-builds.
+**Debug** builds.

 ## Usage